Teacher Courses:

 Beginners

-For those with no experience of Greek at all, beyond recognising the alphabet
+For teachers with no experience of Greek at all, beyond recognising the alphabet

 Intermediate

-For those not yet at GCSE standard who are unable to tackle unadapted Greek
+For teachers not yet at GCSE standard who are unable to tackle unadapted Greek

-For those of GCSE standard or beyond, who are already reading Ancient Greek texts
+For those wanting to teach Greek at GCSE or A-level, who can already read Ancient Greek texts

 Beginners

-Week 1, Sunday 30th July to Saturday 5th August – A course for those with little or no Greek at present – no prior knowledge is assumed.
+Week 1, Sunday 27th July to Saturday 2nd August – A course for teachers with little or no Greek at present – no prior knowledge is assumed.
 It provides a strong introduction to the basics of noun cases and verb tenses.
 Taylor’s Greek to GCSE Chapters 1-5 will be covered.

 Intermediate